top of page

 Cutting knife

-I have used exacto knives from the start and tried some other knives, but nothing has worked as well.
+I have used Exacto type craft knives from the start and tried some other knives, but nothing has worked as well.
 I use the standard variety.
-There are exacto knives that are meant to cut round shapes, but for cutting plastic I’ve never found they worked very well.
+There are craft knives that have a swivel blade, but I've never been able to use them on mylar.

 Ink

-There are so many inks for fabric printing out there and I’ve always used the same kind (from Zeebra in Ede in the Netherlands, they unfortunately do not have a webshop), but I think other inks meant for screenprinting should work equally well.
-Within the brand I use there are some varieties: inks that are more transparent and inks that are more opaque.
-I go for the transparent variety both for the effect that I want to achieve and also because the opaque inks clog my brushes faster.
-The ink I use is waterbased and can be fixated onto the fabric by heat setting (ironing the fabric once the ink has dried), but do follow instructions of the brand you use.
+There are so many inks for fabric printing out there and I’ve always used the same kind (Tinta from Zeebra in Ede in the Netherlands, they unfortunately do not have a webshop), but there are many brands of water based ink for screenprinting on fabric and most should work equally well.
+Within most brand there are two varieties: inks that are more transparent for working on light coloured fabric and inks that are more opaque for printing on darker fabric.
+I work with the transparent variety both for the effect that I want to achieve and also because the opaque inks clog my brushes faster.
+The ink I use can be fixated onto the fabric by heat setting (ironing the fabric once the ink has dried), but do follow instructions of the brand you use.
 Great thing about stencil printing is that you need only small quantities of ink (unlike screen printing), and I started with the smallest containers available.

 4 different stencil brushes,